juhodev/multiple-computer-ffmpeg-render/README.md

 ### Server commands

 ```
+add_folder     lets you to add a folder after starting so you don't need to restart the program and reconnect all the clients
+progress       shows render progress of clients
+queue          print the not yet rendered video queue
+render         starts sending videos to clients
 server         tells you info about connected clients
 stop           shutsdown the server and clients
-render         starts sending videos to clients
-queue          print the not yet rendered video queue
-add_folder     lets you to add a folder after starting so you don't need to restart the program and reconnect all the clients
 ```

 ### Client commands

 ```
 stop           stops the client _after_ the current render is done
 ```

 ## Examples